Bassim789/pattern-web/README.rst

 2.2 Advanced Interface
 **************
 Once the **Advanced settings** checkbox is selected, a new box reveals itself on top of the window.
-It enables the user to choose the Language of the retrieved data.
+It enables the user to choose the language of the retrieved data.
 .. image:: img/Advanced.png
 Figure 4 : WebSearch widget with Twitter selected (advanced interface)